Mindfulness Stress ReductionMindfulness Stress Reduction

 • Reported reductions in stress

 It is best to do a deep relaxation exercise first thing in the morning or late afternoon.
 Leave at least an hour after eating or do it before meals so that the process of digestion does not interfere with your relaxation.
-It is usually best to do it sitting upright on a chair with your spine straight but some people prefer doing it lying down.
+It’s a good idea to do it sitting upright on a chair with your spine straight but some people prefer doing it lying down.
 The only risk then is that you might fall asleep.
 You want to stay conscious so that you can release the stressful thoughts consciously.
 It is not hypnosis, you stay in control.

-Below are some more mindfulness meditations from the BBC.
+Below are some mindfulness meditations from the BBC.

 Photo by madison lavern on Unsplash